What Is The Stp In Chemistry

 Defining Standard Temperature and Pressure

 STP, or Standard Temperature and Pressure, is defined as 0 degrees Celsius (273.15 Kelvin) and 1 atmosphere (atm) of pressure.
 It's crucial to understand that the definition of STP has evolved over time.
 Before 1982, STP was defined as 273.15 K (0 °C, or 32 °F) and 1 atm (101.325 kPa).
-However, the International Union of Pure and Applied Chemistry (IUPAC) modified the standard in 1982 to a pressure of 100 kPa (0.986 atm).
+Even so, the International Union of Pure and Applied Chemistry (IUPAC) modified the standard in 1982 to a pressure of 100 kPa (0.986 atm).
 While the IUPAC definition is now the official standard, the original definition of 1 atm is still widely used, particularly in introductory chemistry courses and older literature.

 The Significance of Standard Conditions